rmiazza/GAMCR/docs/source/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~

-GAMCR is a Python package allowing to learn reponse to different treatments of tumor at the subclonal resolution.
+GAMCR is a Python package allowing to learn the response functions of watersheds to different precipitation events.
 In the following, we describe the steps to follow to get a correct environment to use our package.

 conda prerequisites
 ###################